Mary E. Williamson: Awards

 Williamson received recognition for her service to the Faculty Senate in the 1970s and a certificate from the University of Nebraska Board of Regents in 1982 for her dedication to improving UNO.
-NBDC presented Williamson with the UNO Small Business Institute Award in 1987 and 1990 and then an award for her contribution to the Nebraska Small Business Community in 1992.
+NBDC presented Williamson with the UNO Small Business Institute Award in 1987 and 1990, and then an award for her contribution to the Nebraska Small Business Community in 1992.
 Chancellor Nancy Belck presented Williamson with a plaque recognizing her service and devotion to UNO upon retirement.
-In 2007, the United Way of Midlands honored Williamson for her services and time, and she also received a certificate from her time as ombudsman at the Ambassador Rehabilitation Center.
+In 2007, the United Way of Midlands honored Williamson for her services and time.
+She also received a certificate from her time as ombudsman at the Ambassador Rehabilitation Center.

 In 2010, at the age of 86, Williamson was awarded the Congressional Gold Medal for her service as a Women Airforce Service Pilot (WASP) in Washington, D.C.

 Death

 Williamson died on December 3, 2012, at age 88.